 Shrimp and Grits from the King and Prince Resort for Christmas Eve gatherings

 When I first moved with my family to the South Carolina coast, shrimp and grits was the dish that almost without exception was on every menu.
-In recent years shrimp and grits has moved from a being a mere staple on the southern menu to a gourmet challenge upon which every regional chef (and many beyond the region as well) leaves his or her own imprint.
+In recent years shrimp and grits have moved from a being a mere staple on the southern menu to a gourmet challenge upon which every regional chef (and many beyond the region as well) leaves his or her own imprint.

 I was a latecomer to the idea of making shrimp and grits myself, but when we did bring the dish into our own home, we did it big time.
 We adopted it as a Christmas Eve dinner tradition.
 And as with all the best traditions, we don’t want to become too set in our ways!
 Each year we try a different version, adapting the recipe a bit as suits everyone’s personal tastes.
 This Christmas Eve we’ve got the recipe picked out.
 We’re going to use an extra elegant version from the King and Prince Beach and Golf Resort in Saint Simons Island, Georgia.[pullquote]”If there is one dish that makes me want to march down Fifth Avenue waving the American flag, it’s shrimp and grits,” Bobby Flay.[/pullquote]